mosesjlee/NinjaVoiceCommandExample/README.md

-CMU-Sphinxbase     --- C library for basic speech recognition CMU-Pocketsphinx   --- C library built on top of the Sphinxbase focused on mobile devices OpenEars           --- Objective C Framework built on top of Pocketsphinx to allow simpler iOS integration SpriteKit          --- Apple Inc's 2D game engine
+CMU-Sphinxbase     --- C library for basic speech recognition CMU-Pocketsphinx   --- C library built on top of the Sphinxbase focused on mobile devices OpenEars           --- Objective C Framework built on top of Pocketsphinx to allow simpler iOS integration Novocaine					 --- Objective C++ and C++ wrapper for Apple's core audio framework SpriteKit          --- Apple Inc's 2D game engine

 TO PLAY:

+iOS:
 Say UP to move the player up
 Say DOWN to move the player down
 Tap on the location you want to fire a projectile.
+Say FIRE to shoot a projectile at the tapped location.

+Mac OS:
+Say UP to move the player up
+Say DOWN to move the player down
+Click on the location you want to fire a projectile.
 Say FIRE to shoot a projectile at the tapped location.

 GAME DESIGN: